2 people dead in Southern California fireworks explosion

 Emergency crews responded around midday following reports of multiple blasts.

 Steve Bailey, who lives nearby, said his whole house shook from the initial explosion.
 “It felt like something hit the roof, or a car crashed into the house,” Bailey told ABC 7.

-TV news footage showed at least one home burning and a shed and scattered debris also on fire in a large backyard.
+TV news footage showed at least one home burning and a shed and scattered debris on fire in a large backyard.

 Firefighters managed to free a horse on the property that was trapped against a fence near a pile of burning debris.